Michigan City, Indiana: Media

-Newspaper

 The La Porte County Herald-Dispatch is Michigan City's only subscription newspaper, covering the city and the surrounding municipalities in LaPorte and Porter counties.
-The Beacher is a Michigan City-based weekly newspaper that covers Beverly Shores, Michigan City, Long Beach, LaPorte, Michiana and New Buffalo.
+The Beacher is a Michigan City-based weekly newspaper that covers the city and its vicinity.
 Chicago Tribune, Chicago Sun-Times and South Bend Tribune are distributed throughout Michigan City.
-Off the Water, a free weekly art and entertainment newspaper published by Niles, Michigan-based Leader Publications, primarily focuses on Niles-Benton Harbor Metropolitan Statistical Area, but it is distributed in downtown Michigan City.
+Off the Water, a free weekly art and entertainment newspaper published by Niles, Michigan-based Leader Publications, primarily focuses on the Niles-Benton Harbor metropolitan area, but it is distributed in downtown Michigan City.

-Broadcast

 Michigan City is in Chicago's Area of Dominant Influence.
 Radio and television broadcasts from both Chicago and South Bend reach most of the population.

-Radio

 Michigan City also has one FM radio station, WEFM FM 95.9 and one AM radio station, WIMS AM 1420.
 (Which is also heard on FM translator W236BD 95.1 FM).

-Television

 The city has one Government-access television (GATV) station, Access LaPorte County, as well as one channel operated by the local school system (MCAS).